whirmill/movies-as-code/README.md

 # movies-as-code
-former moviesascode.net revisited and carried on git
+former moviesascode.net sources revisited and carried on git